basho/basho_docs/source/languages/en/riakcs/cookbooks/Garbage-Collection.md

 the default value is 1000.

-The daemon also has two options to add concurrency to the GC process.
-Concurrency can be added in order to use multiple GC worker processes to operate on different groups of keys from the GC bucket or it may be added to have multiple workers process the deletion of data blocks associated with a particular manifest.
-The latter is discussed more in the *Object Block Reaping* section below.
+The daemon also has two options to add concurrency to the GC
+process: concurrency can be added in order to use multiple GC worker processes to operate on different groups of keys from the GC bucket or it may be added to have multiple workers process the deletion of data blocks associated with a particular manifest.
+The latter is discussed more in the [[Object Block Reaping|Garbage Collection#Object-Block-Reaping]] section below.

-Once the object blocks represented by a key in the `riak-cs-gc` bucket have all been deleted, the key is deleted from the `riak-cs-gc` bucket.
+Once all of the object blocks represented by a key in the `riak-cs-gc` bucket have been deleted, the key is deleted from the `riak-cs-gc` bucket.

 ## Controlling the GC Daemon

 The garbage collection daemon may be queried and manipulated using the `riak-cs-gc` script.
-The script is installed to the `sbin` directory along with the primary `riak-cs` script.
+The script is installed to the `bin` or `sbin` directory (depending on OS) along with the primary `riak-cs` script.
 The available commands that can be used with the `riak-cs-gc` script are listed below.
 Running the script with no command provided displays a list of the available commands.

 * `batch` - Manually start garbage collection for a batch of eligible objects